design-automation/video-generator/README.md

 # video-generator
-A workflow to generate videos using Amazon Polly and YouTube
+A workflow to generate videos using Amazon Polly and Translate